 Some transitive verbs require two objects.
 These are called ditransitive verbs.
 They take a direct object and an indirect object.

-e.g. He gave Khaled a book. (... gave a book to Khaled)
+e.g. He gave Khaled a book. (... gave a book to Khaled) The shopkeeper sold him some spacks (... sold some s

 The shopkeeper sold him some snacks. (.....sold some snacks to him)